 Me, I’ll probably spend my last years with a dog and a cat, and when I pass, they’ll nibble me away before anyone finds me.
 And let’s hope it’s not my Homer, who always goes right for my nose.
 She cuddles up, purring and lays her head on my cheek, then…nips my nose.
 Yep, it’ll be closed coffin for me, for sure, if Homer is around.

 And by the way, I AM single, and wonderful.
 And modest. . and hey, I can cook, too.
 I think I have a few more good years left, but I ain’t gettin’ any younger!
 Who knows, maybe someone will yet save me from that fate…

 And that’s my daughter, Jessica, below, the one who’s inadvertently responsible for this blog, with my youngest granddaughter & my Gibson.
-You’ll find a few of Jessica’s recipes on this blog.
+You’ll find a few of Jessica’s recipes on my site.
 Love you, sweetie!
 My fave?
 Cheesy Tuna Casserole with Green Olives.

 After Gibson, I consoled myself trolling for shelter dogs on the internet, night after night.
 While sobbing.
 I mean, who does that, really?

 And that’s how I found the deplorable Chance.
 He’s curled up with me now in a rare moment of quietude.
 That face = trouble.
 How did I not see that one coming?
 He’s bright & sweet and totally rambunctious.
 And very busy!